 At 90 days, mortality was not different between the two groups (28.7% vs 31.1%).

 In both groups, the median CPC was 1; the corresponding median modified Rankin scale scores were 2 in the restrictive-target group and 1 in the liberal-target group, and the corresponding median Montreal Cognitive Assessment scores were 27 in both groups.
 The median neuron-specific enolase level at 48 hours was 17 μg per liter in the restrictive-target group and 18 μg per liter in the liberal-target group.

 Adverse events were not significantly different between the groups.

 Are there any limitations?

-Follow up was a challenge due to COVID restriction.
+Follow-up was a challenge due to COVID restrictions.